WAEREWOLF/Bachelor-s-Thesis/README.md

 # Bachelor-s-Thesis
 Project for graduation a Bachelor Degree in Computer Science.<br/>
-An implementation of a car trading platform with 3 main roles: Admin, Buyer/Seller and Moderator.<br/>
+An implementation of a car trading platform using ASP.NET framework with C# on backend and HTML, CSS, JavaScript, Bootstrap, RazorPages on the frontend.<br/>
 Read first the Project_Documentation file for a detailed design and implementation of the application.